Ultramarathons & Trail Running

 This Championship will comprise of the following races:

-In order to take part in the Trail Championships, at least six races must be completed.
+In order to take part in the Trail Championships, at least six races must be completed, which must include at least one marathon or ultramarathon.
 Points totals are done on a sliding scale with the winner of each race getting one point.
-Results from the best 6 out of the 14 races will be totalled and points will be added to determine the overall winner.
+Results from the best 6 out of the 13 races will be totalled and points will be added to determine the overall winner.